daryllft19/aws-monitoring/README.md

 # AWS Monitoring
-Monitor disk and memory usage for Edukasyon PH's EC2 instances
+A simple plugin that monitors disk and memory usage for Edukasyon PH's EC2 instances then sends metrics to cloudwatch.

 ## Setting up
 ```